 The broad thematic parameters of labour, sex and the relationship between the two, place the group exhibition ‘Putting Out’ at Gavin Brown’s Enterprise in a position to explore how bodies are constituted and governed by sex-gender regimes under the constellation of late global capitalism.
 In ‘Putting Out’ this wide scope has resulted in an exhibition […]

-A sunset over gentle oceans ~ Bondi Beach Awakening Time-lapse shot of a waterfall ~ Caressing Waters (alternatively Majestic Beauty, or, Waters of Life) The still course of a waterway, mirroring the bushland above ~ River Reflections Uluru during a storm, at sunrise ~ Heartland Revival People want peace in their lives and in their […]
+A sunset over gentle oceans~ Bondi Beach Awakening Time-lapse shot of a waterfall~ Caressing Waters (alternatively Majestic Beauty, or, Waters of Life) The still course of a waterway,mirroring the bushland above~ River Reflections Uluru during a storm, at sunrise~ Heartland Revival People want peace in their lives and in their surroundings and nothing delivers as […]

 OLD PEOPLE 2018; NEW PEOPLE 2018; DUE WEST 2018; RUN DEEP 2018; all digital images